-- What is a crypto exit strategy?
+What is a crypto exit strategy?

-So basically, before you buy, you should already have a clear plan for selling.
+Actually, you should before you buy So already have a clear plan for selling.
 Otherwise, you risk sinking into the cryptocurrency quagmire without a foothold.
-One of the biggest pitfalls with an exit strategy is keeping it flexible.
-In that case, you don't actually have a strategy at all, and you may miss all the exit opportunities.
+One of the biggest pitfalls with an exit strategy is if you keep it flexible.
+In that case, you actually have no strategy at all and you may miss all the exit opportunities.

 This phenomenon is also known as The-Fear-of-Missing-Out (FOMO), a mistake many investors make while trading.
-After looking at your portfolio with satisfaction, you decide to hold the coin for another 2 months.
+After viewing your portfolio with satisfaction, you decide to hold the currency for another 2 months.
 Within those 2 months, the price of your investment has turned south, suffering a massive 50% drop.
 That means your investment is now worth less than it originally was.

-What now?
+What next?
 Do you sell and take the loss?
-Or do you hold on and wait for a price recovery?
+Or do you hold and wait for a price recovery?
 Who knows, the currency may never return to its all-time-high.
-Many inexperienced traders sell at such a time in a panic at a hefty loss.
+Many inexperienced traders sell at such a time in a panic at a significant loss.
 As you can see, choices like these could have been avoided if you had an exit strategy in the first place.

-To make it even easier, you can also set an OCO order on most exchanges.
+To make it even easier, you can also set up an OCO order on most exchanges.
 This means a One Cancels the Other order.
 It is a combination of a stop loss and a take profit order.
-With this, you set, for example, that you sell Bitcoin when it hits €20,000, but also when it hits €30,000.
+With this you set, for example, that you sell Bitcoin when it hits €20,000, but also when it hits €30,000.
 If one condition happens, the other expires.
-This way, you can be sure to take profits and possibly your losses.
+This way you know for sure that you are taking profits and also possibly your losses.

-Before you set price targets, it is also important to set your overall goals before you get into cryptocurrencies.
+Before you start setting price targets, it is also important to set your overall goals before you get into cryptocurrencies.
 Think about what you want to achieve with your investment and whether you want to invest for the long or short term.
 Knowing why you are investing makes making decisions a lot faster and easier.

 Next, you will determine at what price targets you will sell your cryptos.
 After all, having targets protects you from big losses.
 Let's take Bitcoin as an example.